 We recently took a quick look at some of the worst D&D modules ever produced.
 The feedback was divisive to say the least.
 Some called us idiots while others said we were simply trolling.
-Maybe people absolutely loved the adventures we named as the worst?
+Maybe people absolutely loved the Dungeons & Dragons adventures we named as the worst?
 And others are still dealing with nightmares generated by playing the games?
-In any case, we maintain that the six listed Dungeons and Dragons modules are bad for the reasons stated…
+In any case, we maintain that the ten listed Dungeons and Dragons modules are bad for the reasons stated…

 Except, of course, for the ones that are also great.

-Dungeons and Dragons is a game of tremendous highs as well as horrific lows.
-While the six modules we looked at before are likely to cause a great deal of despair in players (and some DMs who aren’t creative), the six we discuss here are just as memorable in our opinion.
+Dungeons & Dragons is a game of tremendous highs as well as horrific lows.
+While the six worst D&D adventures we looked at before are likely to cause a great deal of despair in players (and some DMs who aren’t creative), the ten best RPG adventures we discuss here are just as memorable in our opinion.
 These are the modules that fired imaginations and helped Dungeon Masters learn exactly how a game should be put together – with a bit of work and a lot of imagination.
 Remember, a good DM can make even a “bad” module a good one.
 With that in mind, we have more thoughts on old D&D modules.

-Below are six modules we think helped define Dungeons and Dragons for generations of players.
+Below are ten Dungeons & Dragons modules we think helped define Dungeons and Dragons for generations of players.
 Are they all perfect?
 Of course not.
 They’re flawed, they’re weird, and they’re endearing.
 They’re everything Dungeons and Dragons is when the game is played right!
-While there are certainly other modules out there that have pushed players just as hard, these six captured the imagination in a way rarely seen.
+While there are certainly other modules out there that have pushed players just as hard, these ten D&D modules captured the imagination in a way rarely seen.
 If you’re looking for your next classic Dungeons and Dragons adventure, we think these are the best places to start, even if you’re only looking for homebrew ideas.

 It’s also an absolute classic!